Credit: Flickr Creative Commons, AnimaBandit

-Let’s face it, when faced with a multitude of options, it’s easy to leave decision-making up to the close-your-eyes and point method.
-This might be an OK way to decide which party to attend or which pair of pants to wear, but when it comes to choosing an integrative health care practitioner, it’s probably wiser to make an informed decision.
+When faced with a multitude of options, it’s easy to leave decision-making up to the close-your-eyes and point method.
+The Whack-a-Mole method might be an OK way to decide which party to attend or which pair of pants to wear, but when it comes to choosing an integrative medicine practitioner, you’ll want to make an informed decision.

 Integrative health care, also known as alternative or complementary medicine, used to be seen as a rejection of mainstream medicine because consumers often chose to rely solely on the alternative – like homeopathy or Reiki.
 Since then, many consumers have taken a more integrative approach by augmenting, rather than replacing, their primary health care with alternative practices.